teejayvanslyke/travels-with-vincent/_posts/2022-08-31-montreal-the-land-of-beautiful-people.markdown

 another car.
 And I've noticed people on the street _will not_ smile back at you—something that I'd grown accustomed to in Florida.

-But overall, I feel so much more at home here than in America.
+But overall, I feel so much more at ease here than I do in America.
 The cosmopolitan spirit of the city is inspiring and energizing.
-And quite frankly, I feel like I fit in here.
-And for the parts of me that don't fit (I'm looking at you, anglophone man), I feel catalyzed to grow.

 Now if you'll excuse me, I have some serious people-watching to do. _Tant de belles personnes!_